NoBrainer/sample_rest_app/README.md

 2. Run `ExampleApplication` via your IDE.
 3. The username is `user`
 4. Check the logs for the password: `Using generated security password: PASSWORD`
+    - If you do not see this, the password is hard-coded in `application.properties`.

 ### Browser Usage: